igcbioinformatics/ADER/material/Practical.md

 **QUESTION**:  Some aligners, such as Hisat, report the alignment rate.
 What were the alignment rates for the fastq files from the guilgur dataset?
 <details><summary>Click Here to see the answer</summary><p>
-The alignment rates were all very high (>99%).
-This is because reads were selected based on previously successfull alignments.
+The alignment rates were all very high (>=90%).
+This is because this is a selected set of reads.
 In the case of the example files 20150821.A-2_BGVR_P218_R1/R2.sample.fastq.gz (where reads were chosen randomly), alignment rates are around 80%, slightly higher after trimming and using paired information (which improves alignment).
 </p></details>
 <br/>